arainho/makefile.sec/README.md

 ## Run it now!

 Next, we have dedicated entries for all the security tests available.
-The `Makefile entry` indicates whether there is an entry for the specified test (yes) or not (--).
-The `Instructions status` indicates whether there is an entry for the test (in progress) or is empty (--).

 | Name | Makefile entry | Instructions Status |
 | ---- | --------------- | ------------------- |